 “You’re the catalyst to take a business from one level to another.
 It’s an awesome investment as well as an opportunity for professional growth,” she says.
 Torbert agrees, noting the financial upside for many in the EtA model: “If things work out well, you can own 20-30% of the organization.
 That’s meaningful.
 That’s wealth creation.”

 Exclusive Event for MLT Alumni & Fellows: Buy a Business.
 Become a CEO.

 On Tuesday, August 3, 2021, at 5 p.m.
-ET, MLT will host a virtual panel discussion on Entrepreneurship through Acquisition, “Buy a Business.
+ET, MLT hosted a virtual panel discussion on Entrepreneurship through Acquisition, “Buy a Business.
 Become a CEO.”
-Moderated by Harvard Visiting Executive Jim Sharpe, the panel will demystify the EtA process, including the search for companies and funders, and what it takes to succeed.
-Marques Torbert will be among the panelists.
+Moderated by Harvard Visiting Executive Jim Sharpe, the panel demystified the EtA process, including the search for companies and funders, and what it takes to succeed.
+Marques Torbert was among the panelists.